Reinvent your tailgate fare with this easy to make harissa hummus. The perfect partner with roasted vegetables for a healthy, spicy bite!

 If you do, you’re going to love my Harissa Hummus.
 First things first, this recipe is crazy easy to whip up.
 Eating clean usually requires making food from scratch.
 Luckily, store-bought hummus has always been on my clean foods list!

-For this recipe contest we used Sabra hummus (click the blue frog below the recipe to take a peek at my competition).
-I used the plain flavor because I wanted to doctor it up myself.
+For this recipe I used plain flavored hummus because I wanted to doctor it up myself.
 The plan was to create a healthy option for dipping vegetables.
 I know…most people like pita, crackers, or tortilla chips with hummus, but once you’ve dipped a roasted veggie into your hummus, there’s no going back.
 It’s pretty amazing, especially when the veggies are warm from the oven.
 It’s best to use a vegetable that doesn’t get really soft when roasted, so I went with Brussels Sprouts this time.
 Broccoli, parsnips, carrots or asparagus stalks would be lovely, too.

 Your typical hummus is made by processing together chick peas, lemon, tahini, olive oil, and some spices.
 The traditional base for hummus is chick peas, although there are many other hummus types out there.
 Have you tried beet, black bean, or cauliflower hummus?